All about the Grade 182 "Special"

 1832 - 1900

-Henry Molineux was born in New Hampshire around 1832, managing the Pacific Coast interests of the Seth Thomas Clock Company for 30 years until 1883 as an a stockholder, an employer, and a buyer.
-He was a personal friend of Seth Thomas Jr and served the public trust for many years in California as county treasurer, clerk, and official recorder of Sierra County.
+Henry Molineux was born in New Hampshire around 1832, becoming a personal friend of Seth Thomas Jr and eventually moving to California to manage the Pacific Coast interests of the Seth Thomas Clock Company for 30 years as an a stockholder, an employer, and a buyer.
+He served the public trust for many years as county treasurer, clerk, and official recorder of Sierra County.
 In 1881 he was elected supervisor of the 5th ward, and was also president of four San Francisco Banks during his time in the west, dying in Boston in March of 1900 at the age of 68.

 The company created a grade in his honor, which was the second-highest named grade that Seth Thomas produced, offered in the Model 3 in two jewel counts.